Panasonic FZ330 vs Canon SX740

 It is notable that the FZ330 has a hotshoe, while the SX740 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the FZ330 and the SX740 are recent models that feature in their makers' current product line-up.
+Both the FZ330 and the SX740 are recent models that are part of the current product line-up.
 The FZ330 replaced the earlier Panasonic FZ200, while the SX740 followed on from the Canon SX730 HS.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Canon websites.

 Review summary: Panasonic FZ330 vs Canon SX740